davidquarel/raycaster/README.md

 * Make movement adjust player acceleration rather than velocity, and add friction so player movement feels more natural as compared to abrupt movement.
 * ~~Game only updates where you hit WASD or LEFT/RIGHT.
-Eventually want it to run at 30/60fps, and you hold WASD to constantly move in that direction,~~ and look using the mouse.
-Half-Done
+Eventually want it to run at 30/60fps, and you hold WASD to constantly move in that direction.~~ DONE
+* Add mouselook.
-* ~~Learn how to and then implement texture mapping.~~ ~~Grey walls are boring~~ ~~Stripey walls are less boring.~~ Done, but it needs to be more efficient.
+* ~~Learn how to and then implement texture mapping.~~ ~~Grey walls are boring~~ ~~Stripey walls are less boring.~~ ~~Done, but it needs to be more efficient.~~ DONE
 * ~~Don't draw walls outside view area.~~ Done?
 Needs to be verified.
 * ~~Add the ability for the minimap to draw the rays that have been cast~~ DONE
 * ~~Add collisions with walls~~ DONE
 * Change the format for texture mapping rather than reinventing the wheel.
 * Change the format of the map to have different kinds of walls that are texture mapped in different ways.
+* Adjust collision behaviour so you walk along a wall rather than stopping immediately when you touch a wall.

 # TODO Someday
 * Add something for the player to interact with (items, monsters)